anthonyg-1/PSGraphQL/README.md

 # Damn Vulnerable GraphQL Application Solutions

-Damn Vulnerable GraphQL Application is an intentionally vulnerable implementation of Facebook's GraphQL technology, to learn and practice GraphQL Security.
+Damn Vulnerable GraphQL Application is an intentionally vulnerable implementation of the GraphQL technology that allows a tester to learn and practice GraphQL Security.
 For more on DVGQL, please see: https://github.com/dolevf/Damn-Vulnerable-GraphQL-Application

 The solutions below are written in PowerShell exclusively but two of the solutions required Invoke-WebRequest as opposed to this modules Invoke-GraphQLQuery.